YunduanLin/YunduanLin.github.io/_pages/teaching.md

     - Notes are fairly well organized and detailed.
 I liked that there was separate written lecture notes that was a lot more detailed as compared to the lecture slides which helps with understanding on technical details.<br>
     - She creates very straightforward and creative slides that help understand the topic faster and easier.
 I also appreciate how she elaborates each example.<br>
     - Instructor Yunduan always encouraged questions and explained the answers in detail.<br>
-    -Yunduan is great!
+    - Yunduan is great!
 Always willing to listen to students' feedback and make reasonable adjustments accordingly.<br>
   </span>